 So, the title refers to your legal right to owning something, in this case, land.
 You’ve proven that by establishing a chain of title.

 What is a Property Deed?

 The Statute of Frauds refers to a requirement that certain contracts must be in writing, signed by all parties included in the transaction.
 The contract must include the subject matter, costs/price associated with it, the grantee/buyer and grantor/seller, and any other parties involved (e.g. a notary).
-This protects the parties and asset involved, making sure there is enough evidence to support the contract in a legal setting, if necessary.
+This protects the parties and assets involved, making sure there is enough evidence to support the contract in a legal setting, if necessary.

 A deed is used in real estate transactions to legally convey the property title and ownership to the grantee/buyer from the grantor/seller.
 Once a deed has been signed by all the required parties, it must be recorded in the County’s Clerk of Records office for it to be completely withstanding.
 Neglecting to file the recorded deed doesn’t mean you lose ownership of the property.
-It just becomes difficult to prove your ownership, and can have all kinds of implications – like potentially losing your property to a county tax lien sale.
+It just becomes difficult to prove your ownership and can have all kinds of implications – like potentially losing your property to a county tax lien sale.

 If you have the deed signed and notarized, record it.
 In some counties, you can record a deed online with third-party services.
 Other counties require you to file deeds in person, at the records office.
 A quick call to the county will tell you which camp you’re in.

-Which Property Deed to Use?
+Which Property Deed to Use for Land Purchase?

 But how do you know which deed to use?
 There are 5 main different types of property deeds, and each one is used in very specific situations.